Deltares-research/KnowledgeRules/README.md

 KnowledgeRules
 ===============

-KnowledgeRules is a GitHub storage platform to enable the use knowledge rules for environmental impact assesment.
+KnowledgeRules is a GitHub storage platform to enable the use of knowledge rules for environmental impact assesment.
 This platform contains ways to:
 -	store knowledge rules in a standardized format,
 -	visualize the stored knowledge rules,